Sukmaarifin/common-ui-palette/src/components/Option/README.md

-# PriusOption
+# Option

-PriusOption component provide easy way to show menu that triggered via 3-dotted-button (vertical or horizontal).
+Option component provide easy way to show menu that triggered via 3-dotted-button (vertical or horizontal).
 You can just pass menu items via `items` props.
 Each item should have their own onClick handler.

 ## Example data for items prop